The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 their biggest cement works, had served as a sapper officer in World War

-almost exclusively drawn from Blue Circle employees.
+almost exclusively drawn from Blue Circle employees and was named the Kent

 The